-Open Infrastructure Foundation plays an important role in building this healthy community by connecting developers, users, cloud providers, and organizations.
-It provides an excellent platform for every stakeholder to work on open-source software for infrastructure building.
+Open Infrastructure Foundation plays a vital role in building this healthy community by connecting developers, users, providers, and organizations.
+In addition, it provides an excellent platform for every stakeholder to work on open-source software for infrastructure building.
 To summarize, OpenInfra is a vital pillar to add business value to the Cloud Ecosystem.

 Ghanshyam has already been nominated by: